getbeyondpay/docs/source/index.html.md

 We offer several client libraries (or software development kits) which consume the Beyond Pay APIs, making it even easier for you to integrate with your project.

 Click the respective language tab to see SDK usage examples.
-SDKs coming soon to Github; contact BeyondPayIntegrations@getbeyond.com to request access until then.
+SDKs coming soon to Github; contact <a href="mailto:BeyondPayIntegrations@getbeyond.com">BeyondPayIntegrations@getbeyond.com</a> to request access until then.

 - PHP
 - .NET